konveyor/kai/ROADMAP.md

 - [**December 2024**: Kai v0.2.0 Release](#december-2024-kai-v020-release)
 - [**February 2025**: Kai v0.3.0 Release](#february-2025-kai-v030-release)

-## 2024 - August: Prototype
+### 2024 - August: Prototype

-### Summary
+#### Summary

 _The prototype is able to sync data from Konveyor or use existing sample data to aid a scenario of Java EE to Quarkus migration.
-A minimal workflow is provided to aid early evalations by interested contributors_
+A minimal workflow is provided to aid early evalations by interested contributors._

 - Workflow is focused at level of a single file, i.e. lacks awareness of full context of repository
 - Minimal IDE integration in VSCode, workflow is functional to show a happy path